 We may share your personal information with third parties for a number of reasons as outlined below.
 We do not sell your personal information to anyone and only share it with third parties who are facilitating the delivery or fulfilment of our services and or are working on our behalf.
 We contractually require that our suppliers protect such information from unauthorised access, use, and disclosure.

 We may share your personal information with third party service providers that perform services and functions at our direction and on our behalf such as our accountants, IT service providers, printers, payment providers, lawyers, providers of security and administration services and and other business advisors.

 We provide certain services and run promotions in conjunction with third parties and we may share your personal information if the service you have requested is fulfilled by them.
 Examples include but are not limited to our Page and Photo sales service, travel offers, restaurant reservations, family notices and our promotions in association with other publishers.
 These third parties have their own security and privacy policies.
 You are advised to review these separately.

 We disclose non-personally identifiable aggregate information to third-party advertisers and to help advertisers reach the kind of audience they want to target.
 We share summary aggregate reports for our advertisers to measure the effectiveness of the ads they have served.

-If you participate in an Irish Times Training or Professional Accountancy Training course your personal information may be shared with our third-party training partners, trainers, external independent examiners and accreditation bodies.
+If you participate in an Irish Times Training course your personal information may be shared with our third-party training partners, trainers, external independent examiners and accreditation bodies.
 If your training course is delivered by an external university, we will share your personal data with that external university as appropriate.